 Here are a few facts you may not know about the rough green snake:

-- The snake’s size typically is about 32 inches, but they can range from 2.5 to 3 feet long.
+- The snake’s size typically is about 32 inches but can range from 2.5 to 3 feet long.

 - Even though this snake can be hard to find, they have multiple natural predators, including birds, cats, spiders, and larger snakes.
 They don’t really have any defenses beyond camouflage.

 - Despite their lack of legs, the rough green snake loves to climb trees in pursuit of prey.

 - They only hunt during the daytime, using their flickering tongue and incredible eyesight to seek out food.

 - When kept as a pet, this snake does not like to be handled during its care as it causes them a great deal of stress.

 North America is the main location you can find these snakes, specifically in wetlands.
 Their most common location is in the eastern and southeastern region of the United States, found in abundance from New Jersey to Florida, though they can be found as far west as Kansas and Texas.
 Though it isn’t common, they may reach New Mexico.

 Regardless of the specific location in the country, rough green snakes prefer to live in wetland areas, which is why they aren’t usually found in the arid climates of Arizona and Colorado.
 They’ll also look for ponds and streams that allow them to swim and look for prey.
 If you look up, you might even see them hanging in trees.